Prospective Saddleback buyer nears deadline to raise $2 million to close the deal

-The buyer in a deal to reopen Saddleback has until next week to finish raising $2 million so it can complete the sale of Maine’s third-largest ski area by the end of the year.
+The buyer in a deal to reopen Saddleback has to finish raising $2 million so it can complete the sale of Maine’s third-largest ski area by the end of the year.

 Arctaris Impact Investors, a Boston firm, signed a purchase-and-sale agreement with the Berry family in November to buy the ski area for $6.5 million.
 It plans to close the sale Dec.
 23.